How to Become a Penetration Tester

 What Qualifications Do You Need to Become a Penetration Tester?

 Bachelor’s degree/postgraduate route

 If you have a degree in computer science, computer engineering or cyber security you could apply for a graduate trainee penetration tester role.
 While these jobs are becoming more widely available you can still expect to face plenty of competition, and many job descriptions mention a preference for applicants with a postgraduate qualification.

 Studying cyber security at postgraduate level will increase your chances of getting a trainee ethical hacking job without needing several years of industry experience.
-Once you’re working your employer will pay for you to complete extra industry training, such as the Certified Penetration Tester certification course.
+Once you’re working your employer will pay for you to complete extra industry ethical hacking course training, such as the Certified Penetration Tester certification courses.